Investigating non-Gaussianity in Cosmic Microwave Background Temperature Maps using Spherical Harmonic Phases: Results

+In this subsection we present results obtained from the six tests applied on spherical harmonic phases of COMMANDER, NILC, SEVEM, SMICA and WMAP ILC clean CMB temperature maps.
+The results for these five clean maps are plotted in Figure (\ref{fig:cm-1}) to (\ref{fig:cm-6}).
+We also show significant cases detected using each of the six tests, for all maps in, Table (\ref{table:cm-1}) to (\ref{table:cm-6}).
+The first number shown in all of the Tables are the significant $\ell$ mode or representative $\ell$ mode, except in Table (\ref{table:cm-2}), where it represents the $m$-mode.
+The number in adjoining small bracket show P-values corresponding each of the significant detection.

-For the case $(i)$, we tested for uniformity in phases of individual modes, the p-values for all the modes from $\ell$ mode 2 to 128 are shown in the Figure \ref{fig:case1}.
-Various statistically significant non-uniformity in phases using the Rao's statistics are summarised in Table \ref{table:case1} for COMMANDER(COMM.), SMICA, NILC, SEVEM, and WMAP ILC maps.
-The first number is shown in all of
+Using the Type $(i)$ variables, we test for uniformity in phases of individual $\ell$-modes, the U-values for all the modes from $\ell=4$ to 128 are shown in the Figure (\ref{fig:cm-1}).
+Various statistically significant non-uniformity in phases using the Rao's statistic are summarized in Table (\ref{table:cm-1}) for COMMANDER, NILC, SEVEM, SMICA and WMAP ILC maps.
+For variable of Type (i) we find phase corresponding to $\ell$-mode 57, 58, 60, 72, 116 and 120 in COMMANDER are significant.
+For SMICA 34, 37, 57 and 100 $\ell$-modes are significant.
+We find $\ell$-mode 65 to be significant for NILC, 16, 36, 43, 105 and 118 are significant for SEVEM and 12, 44, 59, 91 for WMAP.